Welcome Home Vets Treatment Methods

 "In the model, recovery refers to both internal conditions experienced by persons who describe themselves as being in recovery—hope, healing, empowerment, and connection—and external conditions that facilitate recovery—implementation of the principle of human rights, a positive culture of healing, and recovery-oriented services," writes Dr. Nora Jacobson and Diane Greenley, M.S.W, J.D. , in "What is Recovery?
 A Conceptual Model and Explication" published in the journal Psychiatric Services.

 "The aim of the model is to link the abstract concepts that define recovery with specific strategies that systems, agencies, and individuals can use to facilitate it."

-Welcome Home Vets therapists and peer group facilitators focus on developing resilience and responsibility for themselves while promoting recovery from related syndromes, such as codependency, anxiety and depression.
+Welcome Home Vets therapists focus on developing resilience and responsibility for themselves while promoting recovery from related syndromes, such as codependency, anxiety and depression.

 Unlike traditional group therapy, in which a veteran attends group therapy week after week, sometimes for an indefinite period of time, the recovery model focuses on strengthening and empowering the individual and the family to have greater control and choice in their treatment and to "recover" in a healthy manner.

 The aim is for the veteran and family member to assume more and more responsibility for him- or herself.
-Responsibilities include developing goals; working with a therapist; engaging with a peer group, family and friends to reach goals; making decisions; and engaging in self-care.
+Responsibilities include developing goals; working with a therapist; engaging with family and friends to reach goals; making decisions; and engaging in self-care.

 Group therapy can offer insights that you may be too close to your situation to see.
 By providing a sounding board, the group can offer a wider range of perspectives on how you come across.
 Groups can also teach you about yourself: feedback from group members serves as a mirror that enables you to see yourself through their eyes.
 It's a way of uncovering blind spots that may be blocking your ability to overcome your issues.